johngodlee/geotaster_git_workshop/index.md

 Imagine that author "A" makes the following change to the original sentence:

 ```
-Many aspects of climate influence and control the spatial distribution vegetation biomass.
+Many aspects of climate influence and control the spatial distribution of biomass.
 ```

 But at the same time, author "B" makes this change to the original statement: